I want to share with you what I consider the best homemade catfish bait recipe.

 Recommended Reading

-Best Survival Packing List: Planning Your Ultimate Escape
+Best Survival Packing List To Plan Your Escape

-Knowing the best wild edible plants and flowers is valuable knowledge today but if you get lost, knowing these wild edibles could save your life.
+Discover the best wild edible plants you can eat.
+Knowing and identifying these wild edibles could save your life some day.

-Cold Weather Survival: How To Keep Warm and Alive
+Cold Weather Survival: Keep Warm and Stay Alive

 You Can Either Be A Cold Weather Victim Or A Cold Weather Survivor.
 Focus On These Cold Weather Skills To Become A Cold Weather Survival Expert.